Voice Acting

 In this article

-This month, we asked the pros, the Voices Insiders, for their best tips on how to stand out online and get the most out of your voice over marketing, from creating your voice acting portfolio, to writing a proposal that catches clients’ attention, to social media marketing, and more.
-The Voices Insiders are a team of professional voice actors who share their expertise with the Voices community every month with the purpose of helping talent of all levels grow in their careers.
+We’ve asked the pros — the Voices Insiders — for their best tips on how to stand out online and get the most out of your voice over marketing, from creating your voice acting portfolio to writing a proposal that catches clients’ attention to social media marketing, and more.
+The Voices Insiders are a team of professional voice actors who share their expertise with the Voices community every month to help talent of all levels grow in their careers.

 When it comes to finding a marketing strategy that works for your voice over business, there’s no need to stick to a script.
-Your marketing efforts should be tailored to your own personal brand, your values, and your authentic self.
-Read on to find tips to help you market your unique talent and skills—and get heard by more clients.
+Your marketing efforts should be tailored to your personal brand, your values and your authentic self.
+Read on to find tips to help you market your unique talent and skills — and get heard by more clients.

 More and more clients are turning to online marketplaces like Voices to find and hire creative freelancers, and with that comes an increase in talent willing to meet that demand.
 In 2020, we saw jobs posted on Voices grow by over 40% year-over-year, while the number of voice talent on our site increased by 220%.
 That means completing your profile and optimizing it to showcase your talent is more important than ever.

-Find more tips to maximize your talent profile and create a winning creative portfolio.
+Here are more tips on creating a winning creative portfolio.

 Sandra Osborne: